 But something is lost by sanitizing King’s legacy in this way.
 As described by Dr. Wilmer Leon for The Root, we lose an “understanding and appreciation of the horrific social, legal and cultural nightmare that African Americans were living through in 1963 when he delivered the famous address.”
 Possibly more destructive, we also lose an understanding of how the forces of racism and inequality have endured and changed in the years since King’s assassination.

 A sanitized version of history sometimes implies that racial injustice and civil rights abuses are things of the past.
 In the wake of the election, some have questioned what caused racial animosity to “resurface.”
 But racism, segregation, and economic inequality have persisted throughout the past century, in both subtle and overt forms.
 King’s birthday was not recognized as a federal holiday until 1983, and six of those who voted against the measure are still in Congress, including Arizona Senator John McCain.
 In Alabama, Arkansas, and Mississippi, people are still observing King and Robert E. Lee’s birthdays on the same day.
-As the Movement for Black Lives and others have made abundantly clear, racism persists for black Americans on a daily basis: through schools that are de facto segregated by race, through disproportionately high rates of incarceration, and through countless other structural and cultural barriers.
+As the Movement for Black Lives and others have made abundantly clear, racism persists for black Americans on a daily basis: through schools that are de facto segregated by race, through mass incarceration and violent encounters with the police, and through countless other structural and cultural barriers.